 This is a valid example of creating an instance:

 If the __init__ method is supplied to a class, there can be default initialization of the attributes in that method.
 When an instance is created, any required arguments must be passed to the instantiation to fulfill the initialization.

 print(y.b) #Prints 34

-Here, __init__ works like a constructor function in other object-oriented languages.
-An instance can also inherit __init__ method from the super class of its class.
-If there is no __init__ method defined for the class and also not for its super class, in the instantiation, the class must be called without arguments.
-So, there should be no instance-specific arguments.
-It should be noted that __init__ method cannot return any value other than None.
-An instance can also have its own attributes that may not have been defined in the class body or defined for its class.
+In this case, the __init__ works like a constructor function in other object-oriented languages.
+An instance can also inherit the __init__ method from the super class of its class.
+If there is no __init__ method defined for the class or its super class in the instantiation, the class must be called without arguments.

-It is also possible to create an instance by assigning a function to a reference.
-In that case, the function must return a class object.
+It’s also possible to create an instance by assigning a function to a reference.
+In this case, the function must return a class object.
 Such functions are called factory functions.

 A class may have multiple base classes.
-In such a case, it inherits attributes and methods from all the base classes.
-This is called multiple inheritance.
-There can be a possibility that the base class may itself have another some base class.
-Then also, the object inherits attributes and methods from its base class as well as the base class of its base class.
-This is called multi-level inheritance.
+As such, it inherits the attributes and methods from all of the base classes.
+This is called multiple inheritances.
+It’s also possible that the base class might have another base class.
+If so, the object inherits the attributes and methods from its base class and the base class of its base class.
+This is called multi-level inheritances.

-In the next tutorial, we will discuss designing graphic interfaces in Python.
+In the next tutorial, we’ll cover how to design graphic interfaces in Python.